aruns-org/slate/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To authorize, use this code :

 ```ruby
 require 'kittn'